Formulas are nothing more than automations. That is, they are codes called through command lines to perform some operation.

 Depending on the formula, the user might need to inform input parameters.
 Those input parameters can be informed in different ways:

-after he types the command in the terminal (if via prompt)
+After running the command on the terminal (via prompt)

-before typing the command in the terminal (if via stdin)
+When typing the command on the terminal (via stdin)

 In the case of Ritchie, the Cobra (a Golang library) pattern was followed using the following logic of building core commands:

 RIT + VERB + NOUN

 To allow more options and freedom for users, it is also allowed to follow the pattern below in the construction of formula commands:

 The app name is Ritchie, so we use the name